sskelkar/betweencurlybraces/content/post/2015-12-17-service-discovery-setup-guide.md

 }
 {{< /highlight >}}

 f.
 Run the application.
-In the command prompt you will see the service registering itself to the Eureka service.
+In the command prompt you will see the service registering itself to the Eureka server.

 ### Steps to configure a demo client
 a.
 Create a new Gradle project for the demo client service.
 In https://start.spring.io/, select the starters for web, Feign and Eureka Discovery.